Jeremy Munson

 Jeremy Munson (born December 31, 1975) is an American businessman and politician.
-A member of the Republican Party of Minnesota, Munson represents District 23B in the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, Munson represented District 23B in the Minnesota House of Representatives.
 He lives on a farm outside Lake Crystal, Minnesota.

 Early life and education

 Munson grew up in Brainerd, Minnesota.
 He earned a Bachelor of Science degree in business from the University of Minnesota Crookston.

 Career

 After graduating from college, Munson lived in New York City for a year and worked as an account manager for RBC Capital Markets.
 He has since worked as a business analyst for the Taylor Corporation, Target, Ameriprise Financial, Allianz Life, Prime Therapeutics, Edina Realty, Aon, and the Andersen Corporation.
 In 2013, he founded Minnesota Hops Company, which specializes in growing hops for Minnesota's craft brewing industry.

 Munson was chair of the Blue Earth County Republican Party for two years before becoming chair of the Minnesota's 1st congressional district Republicans in 2017.
 He is a self-employed business consultant in regulatory compliance.

-Munson has supported false claims and conspiracy theories regarding the 2020 election.
-He has repeated the lie that Donald Trump won the election and advocated for overturning the 2020 election results.
-Munson was one of seven Minnesota lawmakers to sign a letter demanding that states decertify their election results despite no evidence of fraud.
+Munson was one of seven Minnesota lawmakers to sign a letter demanding that states decertify their election results because he said there were thirteen states, including Minnesota, did not follow their own election laws.
+He always maintained that if election laws are not followed, the results are not valid.
+He further argued that many states, including Minnesota, needed better safe guards on its elections to not only prevent fraud, but to also identify and remove any ballets found to be fraudulently cast.